M3B-Lab/Alsin-MORN/README.md

  * `Topologies/`

-  This folder contains the molecular topologies for the Alsin monomer, L-ALS and V-ALS conformations.
+  This folder contains the molecular topologies for the Alsin monomer (A-MORN), L-ALS and V-ALS conformations.

  * `SimulationInput/`